Cognitive bias: Practical significance

 Many social institutions rely on individuals to make rational judgments.
+Across management, finance, medicine, and law, the most recurrent bias is overconfidence, though anchoring and framing also play substantial roles.
+While research in finance often uses large-scale data, studies in medicine and law frequently rely on vignette-based designs.
+Berthet highlights the lack of ecological validity in many studies and the need for deeper exploration of individual differences in susceptibility to bias.
 The securities regulation regime largely assumes that all investors act as perfectly rational persons.
 In truth, actual investors face cognitive limitations from biases, heuristics, and framing effects.
+In some academic disciplines, the study of bias is very popular.
+For instance, bias is a wide spread and well studied phenomenon because most decisions that concern the minds and hearts of entrepreneurs are computationally intractable.

-A fair jury trial, for example, requires that the jury ignore irrelevant features of the case, weigh the relevant features appropriately, consider different possibilities open-mindedness and resist fallacies such as appeal to emotion.
+In law enforcement and legal decision-making, confirmation bias and related errors frequently influence investigative decisions and evidence evaluation.
+Structured intervention strategies, such as accountability measures and checklists, show some promise in reducing bias during case evaluations.
+A fair jury trial, for example, requires that the jury ignore irrelevant features of the case, weigh the relevant features appropriately, consider different possibilities open-mindedly and resist fallacies such as appeal to emotion.
 The various biases demonstrated in these psychological experiments suggest that people will frequently fail to do all these things.
 However, they fail to do so in systematic, directional ways that are predictable.

-In some academic disciplines, the study of bias is very popular.
-For instance, bias is a wide spread and well studied phenomenon because most decisions that concern the minds and hearts of entrepreneurs are computationally intractable.

 Cognitive biases can create other issues that arise in everyday life.
-One study showed the connection between cognitive bias, specifically approach bias, and inhibitory control on how much unhealthy snack food a person would eat.
-They found that the participants who ate more of the unhealthy snack food, tended to have less inhibitory control and more reliance on approach bias.
-Others have also hypothesized that cognitive biases could be linked to various eating disorders and how people view their bodies and their body image.
+Study participants who ate more unhealthy snack food tended to have less inhibitory control and more reliance on approach bias.
+Cognitive biases could be linked to various eating disorders and how people view their bodies and their body image.